Counseling Degrees & Licenses in Oklahoma

 Cameron University

 Cameron University is a public university that emphasizes liberal arts, science and technology, and graduate and professional studies.
-The Department of Psychology’s master of science in behavioral science with general psychology, counseling, and marriage & family tracks is pre-approved by the Oklahoma State Board of Behavioral Health.
+The Department of Psychology’s master of arts in mental health with counseling and marriage & family tracks has been pre-approved by the Oklahoma State Board of Behavioral Health.

 • Location: Lawton, Oklahoma

-• Duration: The counseling track is 48 credits plus 12 elective credits; the marriage and family track is 48 credits; the general psychology track is 33 credits (non-licensure)
+• Duration: The counseling track is 60 credits; the marriage and family track is 48 credits

 • Accreditation: Cameron University is accredited by The Higher Learning Commission